FHanus/-Coordinates-guidance-system/README.md

 ## Specs
 Simplified 3D scanner/plotter.
 Working coordinates system, that detects holes and their coordinates.
-Used for cleaning clogged cooler pipes in PVC production..
+Created as a project for automatic cleaning of clogged cooler pipes in PVC production.

 * Microcontroller: ESP32, programming in Arduino IDE.
 Using AccelStepper library.
 * Sensor to edge of a hole: IR line follower sensor.